itcreativeusa/green-scribbles/README.md

 ## Usage

-Open the Note Taker and click to the notes page.
+Open the Note Taker and click on the notes page.
 Enter a new note title and the note’s text.
 The save icon appears in the navigation at the top of the page Click on the Save icon to save your note.
 Click on the delete icon to delete the saved note.
 To view existing notes - click on an existing note in the list in the left-hand column.
 To create a new note - click on the Add icon in the navigation at the top of the page.